 Curecanti National Recreation Area

-Currecanti NRA is located in west-central Colorado approximately 80 miles southeast of Grand Junction.
+Curecanti NRA is located in west-central Colorado approximately 80 miles southeast of Grand Junction.
 The park is open year-round and offers the opportunity to enjoy boating, swimming, and other water-based activities.

-Just upstream from Black Canyon of the Gunnison National Park this NRA was created from three dams on the Gunnison River.
+Just upstream from Black Canyon of the Gunnison National Park, this NRA was created from three dams on the Gunnison River.
 The park offers boat tours into the canyons and hiking trails that lead into the canyon.

 Dinosaur National Monument